smikitky/node-multi-integer-range/README.md

 ---

-🚨 **Note (2022-03-11)** 🚨: The following README is for the 5.0.0 Release Candidate.
-For the docs of the stable (4.x, @latest) release, check the NPM site.
-You can install the RC using `npm install multi-integer-range@next`.
-The RC is feature complete, and the current plan is to release the stable version in a few months.
+🚨 **Note**: The following README is for the 5.x release, whose API has changed drastically.
+For the docs of the 4.x release, see [this](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9).

 ## Install